d-gre/phpunit-testing-databases-tutorial/README.md

   * DBUnit (abandoned but still working well for this)

 ## Installation
+Clone this repository:

+`git clone git@github.com:d-gre/phpunit-testing-databases-tutorial.git`

-Clone this repository, go to its root directory and run
+go to its root directory and run

 `composer install`